+Task Action

+Create a

+Resource

+Document

-Task Action Create a Resource Document On the 'Generate Documentation' dialog, click on the Resource Document button and, in the 'Enter Value' field, type a name for the document.
+On the 'Generate Documentation' dialog, click on the Resource Document button and, in the 'Enter Value' field, type a name for the document.

 Click on the OK button.
-The document is added to the Document Generation > Defined Documents folder in the Resources window for easy future access.
-Open, Generate or Delete Documents In the Resources window, expand the Defined Documents folder (and, if necessary, the appropriate Document Group subfolder) and right-click on the required document.
-Select the appropriate context menu option: 'Edit Name' - Open the 'Edit Item' dialog and type over the current name to correct or change it; click on the OK button to save the change 'Open Document' - Open the corresponding .document file, as specified by the document template 'Filename' property 'Generate Document' - Open the 'Generate Document' - Open the loaded with the specified template
+The document is added to the Document Publishing > Report Library folder in the 'Resources' tab of the Browser window for easy future access.

+Open, Generate or Delete Documents

+In the 'Resources' tab of the Browser window, expand the Document Publishing > Report Library folder (and, if necessary, the appropriate Document Group subfolder) and right-click on the required document.

+Select the appropriate context menu option:

+- 'Edit Name' Open the 'Edit Item' dialog and type over the current name to correct or change it; click on the OK button to save the change - 'Open Document' Open the corresponding .document file, as specified by the document template 'Filename' property - 'Generate Document' Open the 'Generate Documentation' dialog, loaded with the specified template